applejag/Newtonsoft.Json-for-Unity.Converters/Doc/Compatability-table.md

 7. ✔<a name="note-7"></a> Support for Addressables package, which was added in v1.4.0, is only automatically included if your Unity project has imported the `com.unity.addressable` package.
 This automatic inclusion relies on AssemblyDefinition version defines, which was introduced in Unity 2019.1.x.
   To enable the `AssetReferenceConverter` in earlier versions of Unity, please add `HAVE_MODULE_ADDRESSABLES` to your project's "Scripting Define Symbols" found in the "Project Settings" -> "Player" -> "Other Settings" panel.

+8. ✔<a name="note-8"></a> Support for Mathematics package, which was added in v1.6.0, is only automatically included if your Unity project has imported the `com.unity.mathematics` package.
+This automatic inclusion relies on AssemblyDefinition version defines, which was introduced in Unity 2019.1.x.
+  To enable for example the `Float3Converter` in earlier versions of Unity, please add `HAVE_MODULE_MATHEMATICS` to your project's "Scripting Define Symbols" found in the "Project Settings" -> "Player" -> "Other Settings" panel.

 ## Legend